Tuscany Wine Tours FAQ

 Do I need to tip?

 Restaurants add an extra to the bill called “COPERTO” which is a seating & bread charge.
 It’s done throughout Italy and is applied to everyone, not just tourists.
 The money goes goes to the ownership not the staff.
-If you leave the waiter a tip it will be welcome.
-To a lesser extent you could find the word “SERVIZIO.”
-This is in fact a mandatory gratuity, so obviously no tip here.
-Finally never tip for poor or rude service. it does happen and it’a about bad manners, and not because you’re a tourist.
+So, if you want to leave the waiter a tip it will be welcome.

 Is your business certified in any way?